Skip to main content

 Does Microblading Hurt?

-Everyone experiences sensation differently, but the majority of clients report only low-level discomfort — more of a dull sting than any acute pain.
+Sensation varies from person to person, but most clients report only low-level discomfort, more of a dull sting than any acute pain.
 Common descriptions include a light scratching, stinging, or tingling feeling.
 Before the procedure begins, the technician applies a topical numbing cream containing ingredients like lidocaine or tetracaine, and this cream is typically reapplied during the session.
-Most people find the experience comparable to threading or waxing in terms of discomfort.
-Factors such as individual sensitivity, menstrual cycle timing, and the technician’s pressure and technique can all influence how the procedure feels.
+Most people find the experience comparable to threading or waxing.
+Individual sensitivity, menstrual cycle timing, and the technician’s pressure and technique can all influence how the procedure feels.

 How Long Does It Last?

 Microblading results generally last between one and three years, though the exact duration depends on several factors.
-Skin type plays a major role — people with dry skin tend to retain pigment longer, while those with oily skin often see faster fading because natural oils accelerate the exfoliation process.
+Skin type plays a major role.
+People with dry skin tend to retain pigment longer, while those with oily skin often see faster fading because natural oils accelerate the exfoliation process.
 Sun exposure, skincare products containing retinol or glycolic acid, and the frequency of chemical peels or exfoliating treatments also affect longevity.
-Most technicians recommend a touch-up session every twelve to eighteen months to maintain optimal color and definition.
+Most technicians recommend a touch-up session every twelve to eighteen months to maintain color and definition.

 What Happens During the Procedure?

 A microblading appointment typically lasts between ninety minutes and two hours.
 The first portion is devoted to consultation and design.
 The technician uses facial measurements, the client’s bone structure, and existing hair growth patterns to map the ideal brow shape with a removable marker.
-This is a collaborative step — the client approves the shape before any pigment work begins.
+This step is collaborative: the client approves the shape before any pigment work begins.

 Once the shape is agreed upon, the numbing cream is applied and given time to take effect.
 The technician then begins creating individual brow-mimicking strokes with the microblading tool, working pigment into each incision.
 The process is typically performed in two passes, with numbing cream reapplied between rounds.
 After the session, the brows will appear darker and more defined than the final healed result, which is entirely normal.